 And this is something that you have to experience to know.
 You cannot learn this from someone else, and you can’t explain it to anyone else.
 And even though my dear mom still prefers to get outside and do something every day, rain or shine, over the years she has seen me mature as a result of this practice.
 She has come to accept that sitting inside doing nothing is the right thing for some of us, some of the time.

-Make it a practice to slow down by re-committing to your daily sitting meditation practice while enjoying holiday season.
+Make it a practice to slow down by re-committing to your daily sitting meditation practice.
 Schedule it into your morning and/or evening routine just as you would any other appointment.